 if __name__ == '__main__':

 This script is tracking the ISS position and using a standard formula to calculate its distance to a specific point on earth.
-It doesn't reflect real sighting opportunities as this depends on more variables than just proximity (i.e. time of the day or weather).
+This will not reflect real sighting opportunities as this depends on more than simply proximity (i.e. time of the day and weather).